varsill/kube-scheduler-simulator/README.md

 Then, you can access the simulator with http://localhost:3000

-Note: Insufficient memory allocation sometimes causes problems in building the image.
+Note: Insufficient memory allocation in the docker environment settings sometimes causes problems in building the image.
-Please allocate enough memory in that case.
+Please increase memory limit in that case.

 ### Run Locally